 - Adrenal or ovarian carcinoma: these also can produce androgens.

-A detailed history should be undertaken to assess for any obvious underlying cause.
-As already mentioned, it is important to ensure the patient is not pregnant.
+A detailed history should be undertaken to assess for any obvious underlying cause of amenorrhoea.
+As already mentioned, it is important to exclude pregnancy.
+History should include asking about:

 The following investigations should typically be done: